 At 4:30 we headed out on the dive boat to the Monad Shoal.
 I was nervous and exhausted, but also really excited.
 While they don’t guarantee you’ll see thresher sharks, it’s pretty much assured you’ll see at least one or two.

 The thresher sharks spend the morning at a depth of 30 meters (98 feet), which is really deep.
 You start out above a reef at a normal depth, then slowly edge out over the reef’s cliff.
 I couldn’t see the bottom!
 I felt like finding Nemo swimming out in the open ocean to touch the “butt”… except there were actually sharks here this time!!

-I descended slowly on my stomach like a super spy being lowered off the roof of a high-rise building.
-Pressure was building in my ears, and I kept squeezing my nose and blowing hard, hoping to equalize and adapt to the pressure.
+I descended slowly on my stomach like a super-spy being lowered off the roof of a high-rise building.
+The pressure was building in my ears, and I kept squeezing my nose and blowing hard, hoping to equalize and adapt to the pressure.
 Unfortunately, one ear just wasn’t cooperating.